 Before event day, you will be contacted by a volunteer coordinator with more details about your role and the weekend’s events.
 You will receive a volunteer guide email in mid-July which will include a parking map, festival map, and other pertinent information.
-There will be a mandatory volunteer orientation at EMMC Cancer Care in Brewer.
-Volunteer t-shirts and manuals will be distributed at this meeting.
-The orientation date will be announced by February 15.

 Will EMMC Foundation staff provide transportation to and

 We are sorry but we are unable to provide transportation to the event.
 There will be free volunteer parking onsite.
 We suggest leaving plenty of time for potential traffic and parking delays before your assigned shift.
 More information will be in the volunteer guide and at orientation.

 As a volunteer, can I raise money for The Challenge?

 Yes.
 You can join as a volunteer and raise money as a virtual participant.
 If you have already registered as a volunteer, join your team by registering as a virtual participant.

 Can I just show up and register to volunteer, or if I’m